kocherlab/naps/docs/tutorials.rst

 .. code-block:: text

-    naps-track --slp-path tests/data/example.slp --h5-path tests/data/example.analysis.h5 --video-path tests/data/example.mp4 --tag-node 0 --start-frame 0 --end-frame 1199 --aruco-marker-set DICT_4X4_100 --output-path tests/data/example_output.analysis.h5
+    naps-track --slp-path example.slp --video-path example.mp4 --tag-node-name tag --start-frame 0 --end-frame 1200 --aruco-marker-set DICT_5X5_50 --output-path example-naps.slp --aruco-error-correction-rate 0.6 --aruco-adaptive-thresh-constant 7 --aruco-adaptive-thresh-win-size-max 23 --aruco-adaptive-thresh-win-size-step 10 --aruco-adaptive-thresh-win-size-min 3 --half-rolling-window-size 20

-The resulting file, `example_output.analysis.h5`, is the same form as SLEAP analysis HDF5s.
+The resulting file, `example-naps.slp`, is in the SLEAP Project file format and can be opened directly with SLEAP.

 .. _post-tracking:

 ----------
 After NAPS
 ----------

-The resulting HDF5 can be imported back into SLEAP using SLEAP's import function -- treating it as a SLEAP analysis HDF5.
+If we want to post process data from NAPS, it's easy to follow directly with SLEAP tutorials.
+See `sleap.ai/tutorials/tutorial <https://sleap.ai/tutorials/tutorial>`_.
+We can also remove unassigned tracks by opening the SLEAP GUI > Custom Instance Delete > Delete all instances with no track identity.
+The remaining tracks with have been assigned to ArUco tags and the track names will expose the n

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Example: Importing HDF5 files into Python
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The resulting HDF5 can also be read into Python, as shown in the SLEAP tutorial, as follows:
+The resulting HDF5 can be read into Python, as shown in the SLEAP tutorial, as follows:

 .. code-block:: python

     import h5py
     import numpy as np

-    filename = "tests/data/example_output.analysis.h5"
+    filename = "example-naps.analysis.h5"

     with h5py.File(filename, "r") as f:
         dset_names = list(f.keys())
         locations = f["tracks"][:].T
+        track_names = f["track_names"]
         node_names = [n.decode() for n in f["node_names"][:]]

     print("===filename===")